konffen/CSGO-autoexec/README.md

 *Good luck changing these if your system language is Finnish*

-Install your NVIDIA GeForce Driver with NVCleanstall Debloated, in Expert Settings enable MSI mode & Disable HDCP for lowest input lag, skip GeForce Experience, Telemetry & other bullshit!
+Install your NVIDIA GeForce Driver using NVCleanstall.
+In Expert Settings make sure to Enable MSI-mode & Disable HDCP for lowest input lag, skip GeForce Experience, Telemetry & other bullshit!

 Use these settings to minimize input lag and make the game feel more responsive/smooth and reduce microstutters.